AgOpenGPS-Official/AgOpenGPS-Documentation/content/_index.md

 AgOpenGPS is an open-source platform for precision agriculture, enabling low-cost GPS-based autosteer and implement control for your farm equipment.

-This documentation brings together everything you need to get started.
+This official documentation brings together everything you need to get started, including information which will help you:

----

-## 🧭 New?
-Start Here

-This is the official documentation hub.
-Use it to:

 - Understand what AgOpenGPS does
 - Choose and source the right hardware and software
 - Learn how to install, build, and test your system
-- Access community resources and support
+- Access other community resources and support

 ## Project Repositories
 There are 2 central repositories for AgOpenGPS on Github: